Person using a tool on a lawn mower motor.

 Can you tip a lawnmower on its side for storage?

 Before a lawnmower is tipped on its side, the spark plug wire should be detached from the spark plug.
 When tipping, the spark plug typically is pointed toward the sky to keep oil away from the plug and air filter.
 Before tipping the lawnmower it's important to remove all gas so it doesn't leak.
-Each type of lawnmower is different so always read your owner's manual to determine which way a lawnmower may be tipped — even for cleaning.
+Each type of lawnmower is different, so refer to your owner's manual to determine which way a lawnmower may be tipped — even for cleaning.

 The information in this article was obtained from various sources not associated with State Farm® (including State Farm Mutual Automobile Insurance Company and its subsidiaries and affiliates).
 While we believe it to be reliable and accurate, we do not warrant the accuracy or reliability of the information.
 State Farm is not responsible for, and does not endorse or approve, either implicitly or explicitly, the content of any third party sites that might be hyperlinked from this page.
 The information is not intended to replace manuals, instructions or information provided by a manufacturer or the advice of a qualified professional, or to affect coverage under any applicable insurance policy.
 These suggestions are not a complete list of every loss control measure.
 State Farm makes no guarantees of results from use of this information.